-After you've already tried other treatments for Crohn's disease, your doctor may suggest drugs that curb your immune system.
-These medications can play a key role in lessening flare-ups.
+After you've tried other treatments for Crohn's disease, your doctor may suggest drugs that target your immune system.
+Besides that, they can help prevent flare-ups.

 How They Work

 The goal is to ease inflammation in your gut.
 Inflammation is part of a complicated process that helps cause your Crohn's.
 Drugs that affect your immune system, and treatments like steroids and antibiotics, can treat that process.

 There are several reasons your doctor might want you to try immune system drugs to treat your Crohn's:

 Because other drugs don’t work.
 Or your doctor may not want you to become too dependent on steroids to lower inflammation.